Learn more about the intersection of social impact and business with Wharton courses next semester.

-Take this course if you’re interested in the challenges and complexities of launching a startup in an emerging economy.
-You’ll learn about the challenges faced by founders in different global contexts, the components of a robust institutional ecosystem, and the ways in which creative solutions may flourish in response to local problems.
-Along the way, you’ll gain a virtual view into global startup communities, and personalized insights from firm founders operating around the world.
+Take this course if you’re interested in startups and innovation outside the United States, particularly in emerging economies.
+We will discuss the challenges faced by founders in different global contexts, the components of a robust institutional ecosystem, and the ways in which creative solutions may flourish in response to local problems.

-MGMT 209: POLITICAL & SOCIAL ENVIRONMENT OF THE MULTINATIONAL CORPORATION AND MGMT 720: CORPORATE DIPLOMACY: ALIGNING STAKEHOLDER ANALYTICS & STRATEGY
+MGMT 209: POLITICAL AND SOCIAL ENVIRONMENT OF THE MULTINATIONAL FIRM: ALIGNING STAKEHOLDER ANALYTICS & STRATEGY AND MGMT 720: CORPORATE DIPLOMACY: ALIGNING STAKEHOLDER ANALYTICS & STRATEGY

 Professor Witold Henisz